SamBkamp/sas_alloc/README.md

 These are two different implementations of my allocation program.
 They use the same header file and the same function reference but they are slightly different. `sas_alloc` should be faster but takes up much more memory (nearly twice as much) while `neo_sas_alloc` has more computational overhead but is much more memory optimised (2 bytes (or however big your `short`s are) for every allocated block of memory)

+**do not use the original sas_alloc, in fact don't use either of them for anything production level but if youre going to use something use neo_sas_alloc**

 ## How it works

 this memory allocator is build on mmap.
 It has 5 global variables it uses to maintain the heap: `chunk_struct`, `S_SIZE`, `start`, `tail` and `last_free`.